guandi1995/guandi1995.github.io/_posts/2020-04-25-Computational Graph and Backpropagation.md

 \end{align*}
 $$

-Therefore, based on the above inference, we have
+Based on the above inference, we have

 $$
 \begin{align*}